 When doctors suspect someone has anorexia, they typically run many tests and exams to help pinpoint a diagnosis, rule out medical causes for the weight loss, and also check for any related complications.

 DSM diagnostic criteria for anorexia are:

-Some medical professionals believe these criteria are too strict or don't accurately reflect symptoms in some people.
+Some medical professionals believe these criteria may be too strict or don't accurately reflect symptoms in some people.
 Some people may not meet all of these criteria but still have an eating disorder and need professional help.

 Treatments and drugs